cgrossi/fullstackopen-part3-attempt2/README.md

-Backend for app is hosted at https://infinite-coast-95684.herokuapp.com/
+Application is hosted at https://infinite-coast-95684.herokuapp.com/